-When you're caring for someone who’s having treatment for cancer, you want to let her know you're there to help.
-You’ll also want to let her decide when she needs your help.
+When you're caring for someone who’s having treatment for cancer, you want to let them know you're there to help.
+You’ll also want to let them decide when they need your help.
 Use this checklist to make daily care easier.

 - A woman with cancer might feel more confident and in control when she takes care of how she looks.
 If she wants, help her put on makeup and fix her hair, even if she’s in bed all day.
 Keep her favorite lotions and grooming supplies handy.

 - For safety, use an electric shaver.
 Men should avoid aftershaves that have alcohol, which might irritate their skin.